 Taking Control of Your Finances to Live the Life You Want

 Do you feel in control of your financial life?
 Without it, it’s hard to live the life you want.
-Learn the seven levels of financial maturity, from financial dependence, living paycheck to paycheck, conventional saving, and, lastly, really building towards financial freedom.
-We'll explore the influence of your family background and the hidden assumptions of consumption and debt in our capitalist system.
+Learn the basic math, mindsets, and behaviors to build towards financial freedom.
+We'll explore the influence of your family background on how you’ve lived your financial life and discuss the hidden assumptions of consumption and debt in our capitalist system.
 The goal is owning all of your time, attention, and energy without worrying about money for the rest of your life.

-Summer Online Cohort: July 1st - August 31st (Registration closes July 4th, Independence Day)
+Summer Online Cohort: July 1st - September 1st (Registration closes July 5th)

 See our Pricing + Generosity Policy for more information on tiered pricing.